ebi-pf-team/interproscan6/README.md

 You will need Singularity installed on the system you will use to run the pipeline.

-1. Build the `interproscan6` Docker image as set in step 3 in the general set-up instructions above.
+1. Follow the general set up laid out above on the system you are going to run the pipeline.
+Build the `interproscan6` Docker image (in step 3 of the general set up) on a system with Docker enabled - you **do not** need have downloaded the InterPro release data in order to build the Docker image.

 2. Save the `interproscan6` Docker image to a `tar` archive.
 ```bash